3.2 Spinal Cord Injury (SCI)

 Insensate skin cannot warn the patient of tissue damage, so scheduled pressure relief is non-negotiable:

-- Sitting: weight shift, lateral lean, forward lean, or wheelchair push-up roughly every 15-30 minutes, held long enough to reperfuse tissue.
+- Sitting: weight shift, lateral lean, forward lean, or wheelchair push-up roughly every 15-30 minutes, held long enough (about 30-60 seconds) to reperfuse tissue.

 - In bed: reposition about every 2 hours.

-- The PTA teaches and reinforces these schedules and inspects skin during sessions, reporting any new redness or breakdown to the supervising PT.
+- The PTA teaches and reinforces these schedules, inspects skin during sessions, and reports any new redness or breakdown to the supervising PT.

 During a wheelchair mobility session, a patient with a complete T4 spinal cord injury suddenly develops a severe pounding headache, flushed and sweaty skin on the face, and a blood pressure that has spiked well above baseline.
 What is the PTA's FIRST priority action?